LKS-CHART/blog/.gitlab/merge_request_templates/mr_template.md

 # Checklist (AA Blog Team Reviewers)

-- [ ] I have updated the blog's draft status from 'TRUE' to 'FALSE'

 - [ ] I have updated the date on the blog post to reflect the release date

 - [ ] I have renamed the blog post directory so the date matches the release date